bagustris/disertasi-ser/s3_note.md

 ---
 2017-10-11
 Semantik
 se.man.tik /sèmantik/
-n Ling ilmu tentang makna kata dan kalimat; pengetahuan mengenai seluk-beluk dan pergeseran arti kata n Ling bagian struktur bahasa yang berhubungan dengan makna ungkapan atau struktur makna suatu wicara
+n Ling ilmu tentang makna kata dan kalimat; pengetahuan mengenai seluk-beluk dan pergeseran arti kata
+n Ling bagian struktur bahasa yang berhubungan dengan makna ungkapan atau struktur makna suatu wicara

 From wikipedia:
 Semantic primes or semantic primitives are semantic concepts that are innately understood, but cannot be expressed in simpler terms.
 They represent words or phrases that are learned through practice, but cannot be defined concretely.
 For example, although the meaning of "touching" is readily understood, a dictionary might define "touch" as "to make contact" and "contact" as "touching", providing no information if neither of these words are understood.

-alternative:
+alternative research theme:
 - **Multi-language emotion recognition based on acoustic and non-acoustic feature**
 - A study to construct affective speech translation

-Fix: **Speech emotion recognition from acoustic and contextual feature** to study: correlation study of emotion dimension from acoustic and text feature
+Fix: **Speech emotion recognition from acoustic and contextual feature**
+to study: correlation study of emotion dimension from acoustic and text feature

 ---